Renters can ask Consumer Affairs Victoria to investigate and report on rent increases if they think the increase is too high.

 Step 1: Ask us for an assessment

-Use the Request for repairs inspection or rent assessment form to ask us for a rent assessment.
+Use the Request for rental assessment form to ask us for a rent assessment.

-An inspector from Consumer Affairs Victoria may need to inspect the property and if so, will contact you to arrange a time to inspect the property.
+One of our inspectors may need to visit the property and if so, will contact you to arrange a time.

 Once the inspector has investigated the increase, they will write a report on behalf of the Director of Consumer Affairs Victoria.
-They will send copies to the renter and the rental provider.
-The renter can use this report to apply to VCAT.
+They will send copies to you and your rental provider.
+You can use this report to apply to VCAT.

 Step 3: Apply to VCAT